 - Camera Calibration Sub-Module: Process, Profile, Shadows Tint, Red Primary; Hue, Saturation – Green Primary; Hue, Saturation – Blue Primary; Hue, Saturation

-What Should You Choose?
+What should you choose?
 Photoshop or Lightroom?

-- Working in Lightroom is non-destructive
+- The Lightroom workflow is non-destructive